» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 • During recuperation provide additional high calorie foods or food supplements such as Nutri-Cal Paste, canned Ensure, soy or soy formula.
 Include multi-vitamin supplement (can be found in pet store) if food intake is poor.

-• Encourage fluid intake while recuperating, such as water, Jello water, or electrolyte replacement drinks such as Pedialyte or Gatorade (which can be found in local grocery stores).
-Please note that Pedialyte is only good refrigerated for 24 hours after opened, but can be frozen as ice cubes and thawed as needed.
+• Encourage fluid intake while recuperating, such as water, Jell-O water, or electrolyte replacement drinks such as Pedialyte or Gatorade (which can be found in local grocery stores).

-*Note: a juicy type of fruit also provides an additional fluid source in the diet.
+• *Note: a juicy type of fruit also provides an additional fluid source in the diet.

 Outcome

-• Post-op pain relieved.
+• Post-op pain is relieved.

-• Incision site free from infection.
+• Incision site is free from infection.

-• Medication regimen for Tamoxifen, or melatonin, if deemed appropriate.
+• Medication regimen given if deemed appropriate.

-• Increased comfort, mobility and quality of life.
+• Increased comfort, mobility, and quality of life.

-• Weight loss prevented.
+• Weight loss is prevented.

 • Emotional support for those having to consider euthanasia for their rat.